About International Co-op Work Terms

 It varies, sometimes the student, sometimes the employer.
 Students are usually responsible for the cost of their passport, health and life insurance.

 Generally not, unless otherwise stated in the contract and job description.
 Sometimes, employers will offer dorms to students, but in most cases, students are responsible for finding and paying for their own accomodation.

 Is there financial assistance for international co-op?

-Things to Consider Before Applying for International Co-op
+Things to Consider Before Applying for an International Co-op work term?

 When should I get started on my international job hunt?